PebblesFaith/Module1Lab/README.md

 In my Microsoft course 'Building Interactive Prototypes using JavaScrcipt (Dev 279x), Module 1 lab.
-I will apply some concepts, I have learned by writing JavaScript codes, in order to display the r…
+I will apply some concepts, I have learned by writing JavaScript codes, in order to display the results in arithmetic operations on  my webpage.